kza40/GameKeeper/README.md

 - **Scrum Master**: Facilitated team meetings, managed sprints, and ensured tasks were on track.
 - **Team Member**: Contributed to coding, testing, and feature implementation.

-## Optional Features
-- Display an image on the celebration page for enhanced user engagement.

 ## Acknowledgments
 GameKeeper was built with collaboration, creativity, and dedication from the entire team.
 Special thanks to Agile principles for guiding the iterative development process and ensuring a successful project.